|Nutrition Facts (per serving)|

 Chocolate sauce, optional

 Steps to Make It

 Gather the ingredients.

-Screw on the cap and shake for 4-5 minutes or until doubled in volume.
+Screw on the cap and shake for 3 to 4 minutes or until doubled in volume.
 Don't overdo it or you'll get whipped cream—the mixture should thickly coat the back of a spoon.

-- When swirling in your ribbon, make sure the bottom of the chopstick or spoon handle hits the base and sides of the jar for better distribution.
+- When swirling in a ribbon, make sure the bottom of the chopstick or spoon handle hits the base and sides of the jar for even distribution.

 - Avoid over-mixing to maintain thicker swirls.